alberto-bottarini/laravel-telegram-event-output/README.md

 ## usage

 Thanks to the trait, from this moment, your ConsoleEvent presents a new method: `telegramOutputTo` that should call in the same way you call `emailOutputTo`.
+This method accept a required parameter `chatId`.
+This will be the id of the chat/group where you want to receive the command notification.
+You can obtain this using getUpdates BOT command ([documentation](https://core.telegram.org/bots/api)).

 ## example